sanskrit/raw_etexts_english/blogs/manasataramgini/2013-05-01_a-brief-note-on-the-spitzer-manuscript-and-related-issues.md

 +++
-title = "A brief note on the Spitzer manuscript and relatedxa0issues"
+title = "A brief note on the Spitzer manuscript and related issues"

 +++
 In his famed kAvya the buddhacharita, ashvagoSha states that when the